-- In absolute terms, expenditure reported in E2 is low compared to some other tables, but this belies the fact that the overall investment made and outputs achieved in asset replacement (where the replacement of fluid-filled cables is reported), in flooding and in asbestos mitigation projects all produce important environmental benefits. - The work reported in Table E2 has a specific environmental investment driver, and in 2019/20 we have carried out schemes to address noise pollution, to mitigate oil pollution (through remedial work on transformer bunds and by installing spills kits at our major substations), as well as to reduce SF6 gas emissions.
-From next year, we expect to report on work carried out to remove persistent organic pollutants (POPs), now reportable in Table E2.
+- In absolute terms, expenditure reported in E2 is low compared to some other tables, but this belies the fact that the overall investment made and outputs achieved in asset replacement (where the replacement of fluid-filled cables is reported), in flooding and in asbestos mitigation projects all produce important environmental benefits. - The work reported in Table E2 has a specific environmental investment driver, and in 2020/21 we have carried out schemes to address noise pollution and incurred preliminary costs on oil mitigation measures as part of our programme to replace transformer bunds.
+Following a programme of surveys we identified 148 bunds across Yorkshire and the Northeast that are in need

+- of replacement.
+We expect to start claiming volumes in 2022/23 and complete the full programme in ED1. - From next year, we expect to report on work carried out to remove persistent organic pollutants (POPs), now reportable in Table E2.